cfech/spring-security/README.md

 - header - store metadata in the token, ie: algorithm, type etc
 - body - can store any data about the user/issuer here
 - signature - can be used to validate the token
-- should validate on each request
+- should be validated on each request as to avoid tampering
 - to easily decode jwt's use [jwt.io](https://jwt.io)
 - no database needed as token is stored in browser and comparison is recomputed in the app

 ### Validating JWTs ###
 ![](./images/jwt-signature.png)
-- if all communication is withing your LAN/Firewall you don't have to worry about JWT tampering as much
+- if all communication is within your LAN/Firewall you don't have to worry about JWT tampering as much
 - if you are communicating outside your network you must validate the signature of your JWT to ensure no one has tampered with it
 ![](./images/JWT-validation-2.png)
-- backend will regenerate the signature hash using it's secret and compare it to the received JWT to see if the JWT has been tampered with
+- backend will regenerate the signature hash using it's secret and compare it to the received JWT to see if the JWT has been tampered with in transit

 ## 85 Configuring App to Use JWTs ##
 - sprinsecuritysec9/src/main/java/com/eazybytes/config/ProjectSecurityConfig.java